New Zealand's Workplace-based Learners

 Industry training and other workplace-based trends

 - Holding post-school qualifications continues to be common for new entrants to industry training.
-The proportion of new apprentices with a prior tertiary qualification reached 50 percent for the first time in 2017.
+For 2018 57 percent of trainees and 47 percent of apprentices had a prior tertiary qualification.

-The overall number of trainees and apprentices fell 1.5 percent in 2017 (to 146,000).
-The number of trainees decreased by 5.3 percent (to 100,300), while apprentices increased by 7.4 percent (to 46,000).
-This is the first drop in industry training participation since 2012 and was driven by a 9 percent decrease in new entrant trainees.
-The amount of training delivered to trainees (measured in standard training measures, or STMs) was 2.8 percent lower than in 2016 (see tables 1 and 2).
+The overall number of trainees and apprentices fell 5 percent in 2018 (to 138,000).
+The number of trainees decreased by 12 percent (to 88,000), while apprentices increased by 9 percent (to 50,000).
+This continues the decrease in industry training participation seen in 2017 and, once again, was driven by a decrease in new entrant trainees (by 19 percent).
+The amount of training delivered to trainees (measured in standard training measures, or STMs) was 12 percent lower than in 2017 (see tables 1 and 2).

-The proportion of the workforce participating as trainees dropped to 3.9 percent in 2017, down from 4.3 percent, while the proportion of the workforce who were apprentices was stable in 2017, at 1.8 percent.
-The male trainee participation rate continued to decrease (4 percent compared with 4.6 percent in 2016) while female trainees as a percentage of all females in employment remained the same as 2016.
+The proportion of the workforce participating as trainees dropped to 3.3 percent in 2018, down from 3.9 percent, while the proportion of the workforce who were apprentices remained stable in 2018, at 1.9 percent.
+The male trainee participation rate continued to decrease (3.3 percent compared with 4.0 percent in 2017).
+Female trainees as a percentage of all females in employment also decreased from 3.8 in 2017 to 3.4 in 2018.
 Participation rates for male and female apprentices stayed relatively stable.
-In 2017, forty-five percent of trainees and 12 percent of apprentices were women (see figures 1 and 2).
+In 2018, forty-eight percent of trainees and 13 percent of apprentices were women (see figures 1 and 2)

 |Workforce Participation (%)|| Delivered|